powertac/powertac-weather-server/README.md

   $python check_weather_data.py

-* Download a copy of apache tomcat 7 (http://tomcat.apache.org).
+* If you don't have a tomcat server configured, download a copy of apache tomcat 7 (http://tomcat.apache.org).

 * Run the ./startup.sh script for apache tomcat